 For over 15 years, Battista Vecchio worked for the province's correctional system.
 A single dad who also owned and leased a commercial building on Alberta Avenue, Vecchio decided he wanted to do something different with his life.
 With no experience cooking, but holding childhood memories of his Italian mom making him calzones out of leftover bread dough, the optimistic 59-year-old opened Battista's Calzone.
 Vecchio's story and his cozy spot on 118 Avenue are part of the annual Eat on 118 tour too, a tasty introduction to this culturally diverse central Edmonton neighbourhood.

 Jay Ball, executive director for the Alberta Avenue Business Association (AABA) says tours are a chance to experience new foods and discover the unique cultures of Alberta Avenue, which includes African and Caribbean influences, French, Ukrainian, Indigenous and others.

-St. Albert residents Dennis and Marlene Bykowski are glad they nabbed a tour spot while they could.
-Though they've traveled a lot, the retired couple says that hasn't included checking out neighbouring 118 Ave.
+St. Albert residents Dennis and Marlene Bykowski are glad they nabbed a hard-to-get tour spot while they could.
+Though they've traveled a lot, the retired couple says that hasn't included checking out this neighbourhoon in nearby Edmonton.
 "It's especially neat to hear how restaurant owners came to open their businesses," said Marlene.

 At Jasmine Belle Cafe it's about the Latin fare, with tastes of plantain and beef/chicken tacos.
 Up the block, the tour dips into T & D Vietnamese Noodle House where patrons try traditional beef skewers and spring rolls, and are encouraged to offer an artistic swipe of paint to a canvas being created by the business owner.